kairav/ICSE-2012-Spy-Runtime/README.md

 [The Tool on the Visual Studio Gallery - http://www.inf.usi.ch/postdoc/mocci/spy-testing/tool.xhtml] [A Video of the Tool - https://youtu.be/EqQ7k_UG448]

-In this repository, for Spy@Runtime you will find:
+In this repository for Spy@Runtime, you will find:

 :white_check_mark: Source code (available)
 :white_check_mark: The original tool (available)